jamespfennell/mathtime-installer/README.md

     MathTime Professional 2 installed.
     Documentation available at /usr/local/share/texmf/docs/

-If the installation fails you should consult the install log file, at mtpro2-texlive.sh.log.
-You can email me at jamespfennell@gmail.com, or post a question on the
+If the installation fails you should consult the install log file, at `mtpro2-texlive.sh.log`.
+You can email me at jamespfennell@gmail.com, or post a question on the [Tex Stack Exchange site](https://tex.stackexchange.com).
-[https://tex.stackexchange.com/](Tex Stack Exchange site).
 If you email me, please attach a copy of the install log.

 For instructions on how to use the other features of the installer run